timmo001/system-bridge/README.md

 ### [CLI](https://github.com/timmo001/system-bridge-cli)

 The command line interface for the application.
-Here you can get the `api-key` and update settings and get data.
+Here you can get the `token` and update settings and get data.

 ### [Connector](https://github.com/timmo001/system-bridge-connector)